ben2487/applicant/README.md

 1. Check the troubleshooting section above
 2. Search existing issues on GitHub
 3. Create a new issue with detailed information about your problem
+4. Include your operating system, Chrome version, and any error messages